Extreme Cold Weather Work Clothing

 When fully dressed in the winter, the head is the largest uncovered part of the body, often uncovered even when going out in the cold, so putting on a hat is the first step to make a big difference to keep warm.
 The effect isn't as immediately apparent as putting on a coat so it doesn't feel such an obvious thing to do (unless you have cold ears!).
 The other good thing about a hat is it's as easy to take off again if you start to get too warm.
 A hat allows more freedom of movement and vision than a hood, so have one as well, use the hood too for extra quick insulation or to shield from the wind.

-Balaclavas are very useful, they can be rolled up to work as a hat or pulled down to cover the face and neck.
+Balaclavas are very useful and versatile, they can be rolled up to work as a hat or pulled down to cover the face and neck.

 can get very cold very quickly, fingers have